Helicobasidium: History

 The genus was first described in 1885 by French mycologist Narcisse Théophile Patouillard to accommodate a purple, incrusting, terrestrial fungus with helicoid (spiralled), auricularioid (laterally septate) basidia which he considered distinct.
 Subsequent authors added additional species with similarly helicoid basidia, though not all had similarly coloured fruit bodies.

 Rhizoctonia was introduced in 1815 by French mycologist Augustin Pyramus de Candolle for plant pathogenic fungi that produce hyphae and sclerotia.
-The type species, Rhizoctonia crocorum, was purple and incrusting and later shown to be an anamorphic form of Helicobasidium in a series of observations and innoculation trials conducted in part by Kew mycologist Elsie Wakefield.
+The type species, Rhizoctonia crocorum, was purple and incrusting and later shown to be an anamorphic form of Helicobasidium in a series of observations and inoculation trials conducted in part by Kew mycologist Elsie Wakefield.
 Rhizoctonia had, however, become an artificial form genus containing a mix of unrelated species.
 As part of a move towards a more natural classification, the type species was transferred to Rhizoctonia solani (to preserve the most commonly used name) and R. crocorum transferred to its earliest synonym Thanatophytum crocorum.

 Tuberculina was introduced in 1880 by Italian mycologist Pier Andrea Saccardo for conidia-bearing fungi parasitizing rust fungi.